athms/many-item-choice/README.md

 - `choice` (int): chosen item
 - `is_last_to_choice` (float [0, 1]): whether chosen item was looked at last in that trial (1) or not (0)?

-Liking rating files contain the following information (each row indicates one experiment trial):
+*Liking rating* files contain one row per rating trial with the following columns:

 - `{subject, trial}` (int): indicators for the subject and trial
 - `rt` (float): response time (in ms)
-- `stimulus` (string): filename of snack food stimulus
+- `stimulus` (string): filename of the snack food stimulus
 - `rating` (float): liking rating

+The folder [data/stimulus_positions](data/stimulus_positions) further contains the item positions on the experiment screen for each choice set size.

 ## A few notes before computing the notebooks